Frequently Asked Questions

 Do I get funding?

 Yes.
-We provide funding for living expenses, and some internships are paid by host companies.
+We provide funding for living and travel expenses, and some internships are paid by host companies.

 Can I apply to specific companies?